 This course is an introduction to automotive service management.
 Areas of instruction include an overview of the automotive service industry, the role of the automotive service manager, controlling service operations, management techniques, and management and business ethics.
-This is a three credit hour course.

 AUTOMOTIVE TECHNOLOGY-FORD MOTOR COMPANY (FM)